No Overlays, Low Rates

 • The date by which you will make the payment.

-• That the agreement is only valid if they provide written confirmation of these terms.
+• That the agreement is only valid if they provide written confirmation.

 4. Get a Written Settlement Agreement BEFORE Payment